 For EESS systems operating in the 8025-8400 MHz band, Rec.
 ITU-R SA.
 1027 gives the protection level (I0) of −133 dBW in a reference bandwidth of 10 MHz.
 The interference power probability p not to be exceeded is 0.005%.

-The above SRS/EESS earth station protection criteria do not include any apportionment that could be envisaged on a case-by-case basis.

 5 SRS/EESS antenna gain towards the horizon

 Note that the exceedance probability of 0.001% or 0.005% given for the protection criteria of SRS/EESS earth stations corresponds to very short time durations.
 Since the acceptable interference events are short, and the transmitter and receiver antennas do not change their pointing directions considerably during these events, the separation distances are calculated for the minimum pointing elevation angles.

 For SRS (deep space) earth stations, RR No. 21.15 specifies that the minimum elevation angle to be used in sharing/compatibility studies is 10 degrees.
-If, however, the physical horizon is higher than 9.5 degrees, then in deep-space SRS operations the minimum elevation angle is assumed to be 0.5 degree above the physical horizon.

 For near-Earth SRS earth stations, the minimum elevation is 5 degrees.
-If, however, the physical horizon is higher than 4.5 degrees, then in deep-space SRS operations the minimum elevation angle is assumed to be 0.5 degree above the physical horizon.

 For EESS earth stations, RR No. 21.14 specifies that the minimum elevation angle to be used in sharing/compatibility studies is 3 degrees.
-If, however, the physical horizon is higher than 2.5 degrees, then the minimum elevation angle is assumed to be 0.5 degrees above the physical horizon.

 The SRS/EESS antenna gain towards the horizon is determined using the minimum pointing elevation angle for the azimuth considered and the relevant antenna pattern.

-Note that the SRS/EESS minimum elevation angles are chosen to ensure that the boresight of the SRS/EESS antenna does not point to the physical horizon, but have at least 0.5-degree clearance.
-This 0.5-degree clearance angle is an SRS/EESS operations parameter for SRS/EESS uplinks to avoid harmful radiation to humans and other creatures living at high elevations.
-The receiving SRS/EESS earth stations usually do not have this limitation and can actually point their antenna boresights to the physical horizon.
-Thus, SRS/EESS earth stations can potentially receive higher interference levels than calculated using the above standard methodology for azimuth directions with high physical horizons.

 For SRS, the antenna pattern given in Rec.
 ITU-R SA.
 509 can be used to determine the SRS receiver antenna gain towards the physical horizon as shown in Fig-5.1 below for a 70-m SRS antenna.

 Figure 5.1 70-m SRS antenna gain at 8400 MHz